 Introduction to Workforce Dynamics

-📅 Posted on: November 07, 2023 | ⏰ Last Updated: November 01, 2024
+📅 Posted on: November 07, 2023 | ⏰ Last Updated: November 26, 2024

 Across the previous editions of the Aura newsletter, we have highlighted the wide range of potential use cases for Aura’s workforce analytics platform, from DE&I tracking & competitive analysis to investment due diligence & alumni tracking.
 These point-in-time analyses can unlock deep data-backed insights that can be applied to any organization to drive meaningful change.
-However, although this ‘snapshot’ style of reporting is effective for uncovering large-scale shifts, other key use cases require tracking of companies on a more regular basis.
+However, although this ‘snapshot’ reporting style is effective for uncovering large-scale shifts, other key use cases require tracking of companies on a more regular basis.

 Why do we need Workforce Dynamics?